 Effects on other treatments

-It’s recommended that people on cyclophosphamide avoid live vaccinations such as yellow fever.
-However, sometimes a live vaccine may be necessary (for example, rubella immunisation in women of childbearing age).
+It’s usually recommended that people on cyclophosphamide avoid live vaccines such as measles, mumps and rubella (MMR), chickenpox and yellow fever.
+But sometimes a live vaccine may be necessary, so you should discuss this with your rheumatology team.

 Fertility, pregnancy and breastfeeding